yuzie007/mpltern/docsrc/conventions.rst

 counterclockwise tick progresses*, which may be confusing (see the red point).
 This also means that a position for a side does not immediately associated with the value of the corresponding variable in the "side-based" perspective.
-To avoid such confusions, in Mpltern, the "corner-based" perspective is adopted.
+To avoid such confusions, in mpltern, the "corner-based" perspective is adopted.

 .. image:: side_based_ccw.svg